ampproject/bentojs.dev/site/en/guides/getting-started-with-Eleventy-and-Bento.md

 ---
 layout: layouts/guide.njk
 tags: guides
-title: Getting Started with Eleventy and Bento
+title: Using Bento components in Eleventy
 description: How to use Bento components in your static website built with Eleventy.
 ---